Singular reduction modules of differential equations: Motivating example: evolution equations

-\begin{remark} The triviality of the above ansatz and the reduced equation results from the above special representation for the solutions of the determining equation.
-In this approach difficulties in the construction of ansatzes and the integration of the reduced equations are replaced by difficulties in obtaining the representation for the coefficients of the reduction modules. \end{remark}
+\begin{remark} \looseness=-1 The triviality of the above ansatz and the reduced equation results from the above special representation for the solutions of the determining equation.
+In this approach difficulties in the construction of ansatzes and the integration of the reduced equations are replaced by difficulties in obtaining the representation for the components of basis elements of reduction modules. \end{remark}

-\begin{remark} In fact, Theorem~\ref{TheoremUnitedOnSetsOfSolutionsAndReductionOperatorsWithTau0OfSystemsOfEqlsp} is a consequence of Theorem~\ref{TheoremOnOneParFamiliesOfSolutionsAndnDReductionModules} and Proposition~\ref{PropositionOnReductionOfDetEqs0ForRedModulesOfEvolEqs}.
+\begin{remark} In fact, Theorem~\ref{TheoremUnitedOnSetsOfSolutionsAndReductionOperatorsWithTau0OfSystemsOfEqlsp} is a consequence of Theorem~\ref{TheoremOnOneParFamiliesOfSolutionsAndnDReductionModules} and Proposition~\ref{PropositionOnSingularAndUltraSingularModulesOfEvolEqs}.
 This observation provides a uniform background for no-go results on reduction modules.
 It suffices to note that any $Q$-invariant solution of~$\mathcal L$ is $\hat Q$-invariant, where the modules~$Q$ and~$\hat Q$ are defined in Proposition~\ref{PropositionOnReductionOfDetEqs0ForRedModulesOfEvolEqs}.
 We have given a direct proof as it leads to a deeper understanding of reduction of evolution equations to first-order ordinary differential equations. \end{remark}